 Hi!
-I am Letian (Zac) Chen, a first-year PhD student at Georgia Tech.
+I am Letian (Zac) Chen, a second-year PhD student at Georgia Tech.
 I received my Bachelor’s degrees in psychology and computer science from Peking University in 2018 and a Master’s degree in computer science from Georgia Tech in 2020.
 Prior to joining the CORE Robotics lab, I was in CVDA (CS) and CDLab (Psy) at Peking University (Beijing, China).
 I love researching and implementing cool stuff that works on robots.
 I am interested in all kinds of intelligence problems, both artificial intelligence, and human intelligence.
 Specifically, I look into the intelligence problem through reinforcement learning perspective.
 My research enables robots to infer human’s intent in Learning from Demonstration settings, teasing out heterogeneity and suboptimality from the demonstrations.
-I envision human and machine share certain sources of intelligence, including but not limited to reinforcement learning (dopamine system), hierarchical learning (hippocampus), and meta learning (pre-frontal cortex), and I wish to reveal the mystery of intelligence through my work.
+I envision a future where everyone has the ability to teach robots effortlessly and robots become a valuable part of our life through my work.